NickMcNeilly/academic-kickstart/content/post/15-10-2019-journal-one.md

 - It was expensive to get started with code.
 The devices needed to do code had a high entry cost.
 - Originally, games were seen as a source of good: computing was seen as a transformative experience.
 After Columbine, they were seen in a much more negative light.
 - These days, teaching coding is seen as a corporate moneypot.
 These skills are considered highly valuable for capitalistic moneymaking at low cost.
+- There's pushback to DH.
+Some see it as a neoliberalization of the University, others see it as a 'dumbing down' of the Humanities.